 Are there any side effects to antibiotics?

 Antibiotics are very safe and have few side effects at the dosage given to prevent infection.
+The package insert will explain about possible side effects.
 If you are concerned, please talk to your doctor, nurse or pharmacist.

 Common side effects